 Multi-Tier Real Estate Investment Waterfall Calculation Example

-All equity investors (which includes both the general partner and the third party investor) receive a 10% annual preferred return on their invested capital.
+All equity investors (which includes both the general partner and the third-party investor) receive pro rata distributions until the LP achieves a 10% annual preferred return on their invested capital.
 If distributions in any year fall below the preference level of 10%, then the deficiency will be carried over to the following years and compounded annually at the preferred rate of return.
 In other words, the pref is both cumulative and compounded.

-Here is a summary including percentage allocations of the total equity contributions to the project:
+Here is a summary, including percentage allocations of the total equity contributions to the project:

 As you can see, the sponsor provides 10% of the equity, or $100,000, and the third-party investor contributes 90% of the equity, or $900,000.
 Next, let’s take a look at a summary of our promote structure discussed above:

-So far all of our assumptions are pretty straight forward and easy to understand.
+So far, all of our assumptions are pretty straightforward and easy to understand.
 We have a 90%/10% equity split between the third-party investor and the sponsor, and then we have a 3 tier promote structure.
 Now we need a way to actually calculate the profit splits at each tier.

 Real Estate Waterfall Model Tier 1

-To calculate the profit splits at tier 1 we have to first determine the cash flows required to achieve a 10% IRR.
+To calculate the profit splits at tier 1 we have to first determine the cash flows required for the LP to achieve a 10% IRR.
 Then, we’ll allocate these cash flows to the sponsor and the investor based on the agreed upon profit splits at this tier.
 Finally, we’ll calculate how much remaining cash is available from the project that can flow into the next waterfall tier.